iterative/dvc.org/public/static/docs/api-reference/read.md

 - `dvc.exceptions.NoRemoteError` - no `remote` is found.

-## Example: Load data tracked in a DVC repository online
+## Example: Load data from a DVC repository online

 Any <abbr>data artifact</abbr> can be employed directly in your Python app by using this API.